-Replacement Alternatives:
+B. Replacement Alternatives:

 If the municipality determines that some or all required replacement trees cannot be planted on the property where the tree removal activity occurred, then the applicant shall do one of the following:

 Plant replacement trees in a separate area(s) approved by the municipality.